Center for Advanced Laparoscopic Surgery

 What is Laparoscopic Surgery?

-Laparoscopy (keyhole surgery) is a surgical technique in which, instead of making large incisions on the abdomen, the surgeon makes small (typically 5-10 mm) nicks in the abdominal wall.
-Through these openings, specialized instruments and endoscope are introduced inside the patient’s body to examine and treat diseases of your internal organs.
+Laparoscopy (keyhole surgery) is a surgical technique in which we make minor (typically 5-10 mm) nicks in the abdominal wall instead of large cuts on the abdomen.
+Through these openings, we introduce specialized instruments and a telescope inside the patient’s body to examine and treat diseases of your internal organs.

 When is laparoscopy used?

-Laparoscopy can be used to help diagnose a wide range of conditions that develop inside the abdomen or pelvis.
-It can also be used to carry out surgical procedures, such as removing a damaged or diseased organ, or removing a tissue sample for further testing (biopsy).
+Laparoscopy can help diagnose many conditions that develop inside your tummy.
+Laparoscopy is used to carry out surgical procedures and remove a tissue sample for further testing (biopsy).

 - Gastroenterology– the study and treatment of conditions affecting the digestive system